jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/05-Jerkar Runtime.md

 ...
 ```

-Url of the maven/ivy repository is given by `downloadRepoUrl` Jerkar option (or it uses Maven Central if this option is not specified).
+Url of the maven/ivy repositories is given by `repo.build.url` Jerkar option.
+If this option is not set, then it takes the url given by `repo.download.url` option.
+If the last is nor present as well, it falls back in Maven Central.
-If this repository needs credentials, you need to supply it through Jerkar options `dowloadRepoUsername` and `downloadRepoPassword`.
+If this repository needs credentials, you need to supply it through Jerkar options `repo.build.username` and `repo.build.password`.

+Note that you can define several `repo.build.url` by separating then with coma (as `repo.build.url=http://my.repo1, http://my.repo2.snapshot`).

-If the download repository is an Ivy repo, you have to prefix url with `ivy:` so for example you'll get `ivy:http://my.ivy/repo`.
+As for other repo, If the download repository is an Ivy repo, you have to prefix url with `ivy:` so for example you'll get `repo.build.url=ivy:file://my.ivy/repo`.

 ##### Libraries on File System
 To add library from file system you need to annotate the build definition with `@JkImport`.
 This annotation takes an array of String as argument so you can specify several dependencies.